 Datadog Application Performance Monitoring (APM or tracing) is used to collect traces from your backend application code.
-This beginners’ guide shows you how get your first trace into Datadog.
+This beginners' guide shows you how to get your first trace into Datadog.

 Note: Datadog APM is available for many languages and frameworks.
 See the documentation on Instrumenting Your Application

 If you haven’t already, create a Datadog account.